Sylvexia/personal_research/10-22 Personal Research.md

 - Methodology:
 	1. Convert the return type, which is `MemRefType`
-	2. Get the value attribute of `KrnlGlobalOp`, which is `DenseElementsAttr`
+	2. Get the `value` attribute of `KrnlGlobalOp`, which is `DenseElementsAttr`
 	3. Modify the `DenseElementsAttr`:
 		1. Convert the value, which use `attr.mapValues` to get the `APInt`
 	4. Write the `APInt` conversion logic into the `mapValues` callback function.
-	5. Replace the old operation with new operation with the modified data above.
+	5. Replace the old operation with new operation with the new `MemRefType` and `DenseElementsAttr`

 - Input:
 ```cpp